GluuFederation/docs-ce-prod/docs/source/user-management/user-registration.md

 1. Navigate to `Manage Custom Scripts` and select the `User Registration` tab

-1. Enable the script: `user_registration`
+1. Enable the `user_registration` script

-1. To add an email activation sequence, also enable the script: `user_confirm_registration`
+1. To add an email activation sequence, also enable the `user_confirm_registration` script and [configure SMTP](https://gluu.org/docs/ce/admin-guide/oxtrust-ui/#smtp-server-configuration).

-!!!
-Note
-    If email activation is enabled, also [configure SMTP](https://gluu.org/docs/ce/admin-guide/oxtrust-ui/#smtp-server-configuration).

 1. Click the `Update` button at the bottom of the page